 by Lynette Woods

 There was once a family of stones living together at the side of a path which was beside a riverbed.
-They were quite content and satisfied with their lot in life, they enjoyed the sunshine and the rain and they were happy to be in close proximity to one another on the ground where they were frequently trodden on (which, of course, was an accepted and expected part of their daily life).
+They were quite content and satisfied with their lot in life, they enjoyed both the sunshine and the rain.
+They were happy to be in close proximity to one another on the ground where they were frequently trodden on (which, of course, was an accepted and expected part of their daily life).